 This short film, made by the Scottish Chamber Orchestra, shows what the Edinburgh Primary Schools thought of their Monster experience.

-A Little Book of Monsters is a national project and has been performed across the UK in collaboration with national and regional partners, venues, ensembles, orchestras and schools.
+A Little Book of Monsters has been performed across the UK in collaboration with national and regional partners, venues, ensembles, orchestras and schools.
+Most recently, Opera North’s chamber orchestra performed the piece with 200 children in Hull, Hexham, Wakefield, Huddersfield, Doncaster and Ripon in June 2017.

 This piece was commissioned by St Magnus International Festival, Deal Festival of Music and Arts, Down Arts Centre, The Sage Gateshead, Scottish Chamber Orchestra and Welsh National Opera and was made possible with funding through Beyond Borders from the PRS for Music Foundation, Creative Scotland, Arts Council of Northern Ireland, Arts Council of Wales and Colwinston Trust.